ErikVerheul/jenkins/README.md

 Built with Java, it provides over 1000 plugins to support automating virtually anything, so that humans can actually spend their time doing things machines cannot.

 This fork enables Sonarqube to do static code analysis in particular the code coverage of the unit and integration tests.
+Sonarqube's Sonar way finds many bugs and vulnerabilities not detected by the Findbugs implementation already in use.
 Run mvn --batch-mode clean -Pjacoco-agent -Dmaven.test.failure.ignore=true install -Dsonar.host.url=http://localhost:9000 to prepare the coverage files and initialize the Sonarqube when installed locally.
 Note that the coverage data from the integration tests are placed in ../core/target to enable Sonarqube scanner to find